ChristianLutzCL/ServerMonitor/README.md

 ```

 #### Step 2: Create a VirtualEnvironment with the name 'venv'
-  - Note!: Naming your VirtualEnvironment this way helps, if you use VSCode.
+Note: Naming your VirtualEnvironment this way helps, if you use VSCode.
 ```bash
 python -m venv venv
 ```

 #### Step 3: Activate your VirtualEnvironment
-  - Windows Powershell
+ -> Windows Powershell
 ```bash
 venv/Scripts/activate
 ```